kmishra9/PL2-AWS-Setup/README.md

   - In `variables.tf`, you will find a set of variable definitions, descriptions, and defaults.
 You will be responsible for assigning values to these variables, within the empty `terraform.tfvars` file.
     - **Note**: The specific values you are responsible for assigning can have somewhat rigid requirements -- _read the documentation for each variable to prevent errors from occurring later_
     - **Example**: To assign a project name, you could type `project_name = "Kaiser-Flu"` in `terraform.tfvars`.
 Then, you would skip a line, and proceed to an assignment of the next variable documented in `variables.tf`.
 Feel free to make a copy of `example.tfvars.example` and rename it to `terraform.tfvars` to get started.
-    - **Documentation**: Feel free to check out the "Variable Files" section of [Terraform's documentation on input variables](https://www.terraform.io/docs/configuration/variables.html#Variable_Files) for more help.
+    - **Documentation**: Feel free to reference the "Variable Files" section of [Terraform's documentation on input variables](https://www.terraform.io/docs/configuration/variables.html#Variable_Files) for more help.

 3. **Running Terraform**
   - In a GitBash Terminal, navigate to this cloned GitHub repository.